PI

 Yu'ang Chen 陈雨昂

-I am a second-year Ph.D. student with a geography background.
+I am a fourth-year Ph.D. student with a geography background.
 I obtained my BSc from Wuhan University in 2020.
 For my Ph.D. research, I will explore the opportunities for restoring native forests on collective forest land of southern China.
 I am also interested in exploring factors that impact local smallholders’ willingness of native forest restoration, especially under the context of China’s forest restoration programs and current forestry policies.

 E-mail: yuangchen_2020 <at> stu.pku.edu.cn